 - Shorter sentences: Longer sentences are hard to follow onscreen.
 When possible, break longer sentences into multiple shorter sentences.

 - Sub-headers: People don’t read on the web; they scan.
 To make scanning easier, use plenty of clear and informative sub-headers to guide readers down a page.
+In addition to this, call out points that are important by emphasizing them in bold.
+Readers should be able to scan your blog post and get the “gist” of what you’re talking about.

 - Bullet points: When you have a lot of data — stats, facts, ideas, examples — packed into one paragraph (like this one!), it makes it easier to scan when you list them with bullet points.